Language Study: Arabic or Persian

 * Students who are already proficient in Arabic will be required to study Persian in order to read and understand core Persian texts.

 Research Design and Methods and Field Research Project

 The Field Research Project is an integral part of the IIS component of the programme which can also serve as a basis for continued study or career development.
-Students conduct research during the summer of their second year and produce an original piece of research in the form of a report of 10,000 words.
+Students conduct research during the summer of their second year and produce an original piece of research in the form of a dissertation of 10,000 words.

 The purpose of this module is to equip students with the necessary background knowledge and skills to proficiently plan and undertake research activity within the field of the Social Sciences.
 The module will begin with a short introduction to the intellectual history of the Social Sciences, including a critical overview of the debates and developments surrounding some of the disciplines involved.
 In the following phase, an in-depth examination of issues and approaches to qualitative research design will be undertaken, taking into account recent advances in the field.
 The module will then focus on the development of a number of key practical skills, including the design of research questions and proposals, literature reviews, surveys, fieldwork activities, data collection and analysis.

 Students undertake a series of practical exercises during the three terms of Year 2 in which they are assisted by individually allocated Research Supervisors.
-Supervisors also guide each student in planning, preparing for and conducting their field research and in writing up their Field Research Report.
+Supervisors also guide each student in planning, preparing for and conducting their field research and in writing up their dissertation.
 Throughout the module, students examine techniques and approaches for writing a professional-level research paper, thus enabling them to proficiently translate their Field Research Project experience into an academic piece of an excellent standard.